Caroline-Legrand/disaggMRC/README.md

 # Disaggregation of resolution 1280 minutes to 40 minutes
 for(i_scen_mrc in 1:nb_scenarios_mrc){
-  # Set seed for random generation
+  # Set a seed for random generation to be able to reproduce the results
   set.seed(i_scen_mrc)

   # Generation of one scenario